 In this post, we’ll reveal which US phone and internet providers offer senior discounts, before detailing some offers that UK residents can take advantage of.
 Let’s jump in!

 In the US, several providers offer discounts solely based on age, with eligibility starting anywhere from the ages of 55 to 65.
 However, some discounts are exclusive to those with AARP membership.
 Anyone over 50 can join AARP for $16 per year and gain access to deals on things like travel, dining, entertainment, and apparel.
-Providers offering exclusive AARP discounts include AT&T, Cricket Wireless, and Consumer Cellular.
+Providers offering exclusive AARP discounts include AT&T and Consumer Cellular.
 We’ll delve into the details of those offers in their respective sections below.

-T-Mobile offers a special deal called Unlimited 55+ to anyone over the age of 55.
-For $60 per month you can get two lines with unlimited talk, text, and 4G LTE smartphone data.
-However, only the primary account holder has to be over 55 to take advantage of the offer.
+T-Mobile offers a special deal called Unlimited 55 to anyone over the age of 55.
+For $55 per month you can get two lines with unlimited talk, text, and smartphone data.
+Only the primary account holder has to be over 55 to take advantage of the offer.
 The price includes taxes and fees as well as the AutoPay (the T-Mobile automatic payment system) discount of $5.

 The AT&T Senior Nation plan is targeted at basic phone users over the age of 65.
 For $29.99, you can get 200 Anytime Minutes, unlimited Mobile to Mobile Minutes (to AT&T Mobility customers), and 500 Nights and Weekends minutes.
 This applies to nationwide calling and no roaming or long distance charges will be applied.
 Note that this is only open to basic phone users and is not available for smartphones or tablets.
 The offer can be accessed over the phone or in-store, but not online.